yezkez10/tp/docs/DeveloperGuide.md

     * Pros: Allows to retrieve the latest appointments and add available timeslots accurately
     * Cons: Increased coupling between timeslots and appointment

-* **Alternative 2:** Add the time from appointments directly without any timeslot
+* **Alternative 2:** Add the timeslots taken by appointments directly
-    * Pros: Easier to implement as we only need to get time from appointment directly
+    * Pros: Easier to implement as we only need to get time from appointments
     * Cons: Harder for user to visualise exactly which timeslot is available and can be used to book appointments

 ## **Future Features**